Prerequisites

 -

-Merge: In this mode, existing data records are updated based on the matching criteria, such as primary keys, and new records are added to your Destination table if they do not match the criteria.
+Merge (Recommended): In this mode, existing data records are updated based on the matching criteria, such as primary keys, and new records are added to your Destination table if they do not match the criteria.
+This is the default selection.

 Note: You must define a primary key for the Source object if it does not have one.